An Unorthodox Resolution.

 Over the course of my life there have been many times when I resolved issues in a swift unorthodox way.
 When I say issues, I mean both minor and major annoyances that I needed to be resolved.
 When I say unorthodox, I mean I resolved those issues in my own unique way.

 Since moving into our new house I now had many new chores.
 Chores that for whatever reason were delegated to me and were now my responsibility.
-I was shoveling our walkway, our driveway and our share of the city owned sidewalk in the winter.
+I was shoveling our walkway, driveway and our share of the city owned sidewalk in the winter.
 In the summer I was cutting the grass and doing all the yard work.
 Although we didn’t have a big lawn, our lawn always seemed bigger than it actually was.
 On some hot days it felt like I was cutting the grass at Yankee Stadium.

 I fuck’n hated cutting the grass and I hated shoveling the snow even more.
-There was no doubt that I was so much better suited for condo living.
+There was no doubt that I was so much more better suited for condo living.
 Maybe, I would have felt differently if I had a wife who did some of the other chores inside our house.
 Seriously, I never remember Princess Bonnie doing any type of housework whatsoever during our eighteen year marriage.

 Oops I almost forgot, every spring she did and on her own plant a few flowers along the side of our garage.
+She also hung a flower pot on our porch.

 My first lawnmower was an electric one.
 It was not one of the newer rechargeable mowers now being sold at the Home Depot.
 Nope I still needed a fifty-foot extension cord to cut our grass.
 I know it sounds simple, but it never was for me.
 I ran over the cord so many times and I was always repairing or buying new extension cords.
 Although I must admit most of the times when I ran over the cord, I was taking careless shortcuts so I could get finished quicker.

 On one Father’s Day I was given a new push mower to cut the grass since Bonnie knew how much I hated the electric mower.
-She assumed I would also enjoy the exercise from cutting the lawn with my new four blade push mower.
+She assumed I would also enjoy the exercise from cutting the lawn with my new manual four blade push mower.

 Happy Father’s Day!